williamdee1/Fire_Emblem/README.md

 <img src="https://github.com/williamdee1/Fire_Emblem/blob/main/media/scatter_ex.PNG" width=75% height=75% class="center">
 </p>

 Hope this helps some people, I had fun making it!
-Let me know in Issues if there are any problems.
+Let me know in Issues if there are any problems and please credit this repository if you use them for anything published :)